KannonZenetism/zenetism-field-physics/zenetism/mpx/love-as-prime-coherence.md

 It is mimic-coherence in relational form — the entropic bridge that attempts to merge rather than connect.

-The diagnostic is a single test: does the relation preserve the other's pattern, or consume it?
+The primary diagnostic is this: does the relation preserve the other's pattern, or consume it?

 Extension preserves.